NOT GETTING THE GIGS YOUR MUSIC DESERVES?

 And, as well as getting lifetime access to the online content, you'll get feedback & support from an international jazz booking agent included.

 HI, I'M MATT FRIPP

-There were 3 main things that helped me to do that:
+There were 3 simple things that helped me to do that:

-1. Learning how to find out which promoters were interested in each of my projects
+1. Learning how to find out which promoters would likely be interested in each of my projects.

 - Michele Thomas, Jazz singer, Chicago (USA)

 As an agent, I get contacted by at least 5 great jazz musicians looking for representation each week.
 Clubs and festival promoters receive many more!

 The frustrating thing is that so many of these musicians aren't doing it as effectively as they could be...

 - Contacting agencies & promoters who don't work with their sort of music